 Mr Chappatte said demand for groceries, ready-made foodstuff as well as home cleaning products and other household items had shot up as Kenyans remained indoors as the country grapples with the COVID-19 scourge.

-Mr. Chappatte statement come as Jumia brings its customers the Techweek promotion that begun on 16th March 2020 and runs to 27th March 2020.
+Mr. Chappatte’s statement comes as Jumia brings its customers the Techweek promotion that began on 16th March 2020 and runs to 27th March 2020.